 Arnold, Missouri native Todd A. Nicely was 26 years old when his life changed forever on March 26, 2010 while participating in combat operations against Taliban insurgents in Afghanistan.
 This young man was a Corporal in the Marine Corps.

 Every Marine regiment is rightfully proud of their history and tradition, as well as past and present successes.
-There can be, however, no clearer example of the sacrifice and valor of the Marine Corps’ 3rd Battalion, 5th Regiment – the Darkhorse Marines – than the fact that we proudly announce our 6th JCS Hero, and second Darkhorse, Corporal Tyler Huffman, USMC.
+There can be, however, no clearer example of the sacrifice and valor of the Marine Corps’- than looking to the 3rd Battalion, 5th Regiment – the Darkhorse Marines.
+JCS was honored and humbled to welcome Corporal Tyler Huffman, USMC, joining fellow Darkhorse, Cpl.
+Justin McLoud.

-It is with great pride that the Joshua Chamberlain Society announces the adoption of its 4 th JCS Hero, Lance Corporal Erik Heldt, USMC.
-The grandson of a World War II veteran, LCpl.
+Lance Corporal Erik Heldt, USMC, was the grandson of a World War II veteran.
+LCpl.
 Heldt graduated from Hermann High School as a star basketball and football player.
-In 2003, at age 24, he entered the United States Marine Corps.
+In 2003, at age 24, he entered the United States Marine Corps because he believed that protecting our way of life was the right thing to do in the wake of the September 11 attacks.

 Sergeant Bobby Lisek served in the United States Army from 2000-2006.
 Bobby has suffered and overcome numerous injuries after and IED hit the vehicle he was in.